HeyCLI/heyCLI_client/README.md

 ## License

-   copyright © 2023 HeyCLI open source project
+   Copyright © 2023 HeyCLI open source project

    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,